-Over the past century, the trifecta of a poor diet, sedentary lifestyle and increased stress has taken a toll on our health — and our hearts.
+Over the past century, poor diet, sedentary lifestyle and increased stress has taken a toll on our health — and our hearts.
 The good news is that this epidemic has led to some amazing research and discoveries over the past decade.
 Today, we have more knowledge than ever on how to prevent heart disease, including heart attacks and strokes.

 Here are five simple, surprising steps to keep our hearts healthy.

 1. Spend time with people you love.